-The investment fund has been established for a limited term expiring on April 28, 2028.
+The investment fund will be established for a limited term expiring on May 30, 2029.

 The management company's right of termination pursuant to InvFG shall remain unaffected.

 The fund assets will be liquidated in accordance with the provisions of InvFG.